 Simply put, a 'pool' is where you keep the writing down allowances of grouped assets.
 Doing so avoids having to record each item or asset as a separate entity.

 The information in this help guide explains how to group items into pools and which rates to use when claiming writing down allowances.

-WDA POOLS: You work out each allowance based on the total amount in the pool (not on the value of each asset).
+You work out each allowance based on the total amount in the pool (not single values) if you are claiming writing down allowances.

 It is not uncommon for businesses to buy some kind of plant or specialist machinery.
 In most cases, this type of business asset can be claimed as capital allowances.

-An Example: Having an accounting period of 9 months means the limit would be 9/12 x £100,000 = £75,000.
+Having an accounting period of nine (9) months would mean the limit is going to be 9/12 x £100,000 = £75,000.

 In some cases, you may need to create one or more separate pools for single assets.
 Typical examples include those which:

 In most cases, you get to determine whether you treat an item as a short life asset.
 But, you cannot include:

 You should pool together large numbers of very similar items (e.g. crockery items in a restaurant).
 But, there are special rules for the disposal of assets (e.g. the pool ends when you sell it).
 In this case, you would claim capital allowances over a shorter period.

 Note: Move the balance into the main pool in the next accounting period or tax year if the item is still getting used after eight (8) years.